 Finally, read some reviews from past patients.
 It’s good to know that your surgeon will have a nice bedside manner and that they will take the time needed to explain the surgery to you, including what to expect before, during, and after —when you are in recovery.
 Of course, you’ll also be able to gauge some of these things are your consultation appointment.

 Don’t feel self-conscious about your stomach any longer.
-Sagging skin and excess fat can be a thing of the past.
-Dr. David A. Sieber has performed countless tummy tucks in the San Francisco Bay Area and would love to help you achieve the abdominal silhouette you’ve dreamed of having.
+Sagging excess skin and excess fat can be a thing of the past.
+Dr. David A. Sieber board certified plastic surgeon has performed countless tummy tucks in the San Francisco Bay Area and helps tummy tuck patients achieve the abdominal wall silhouette they have all dreamed of having.

 Dr. Sieber is double board-certified and is known for his excellent work and close attention to detail.
 His kind and knowledgeable demeanor puts you at ease, and he always takes the time to fully answer your questions and concerns.